-A non-exhaustive list of emission factors has been provided in Appendix 2.
+The NSW Embodied Carbon Databook (ECD) acts as a non-exhaustive directory to underlying industry average and generic emission factor data.
 In addition to these, agencies or their tool providers may be required to source their own emission factors and are encouraged to follow the emission factor hierarchy in Table 5.2 above.
 Appendix 5 also provides guidance on how to source emission data from literature.